The Health Benefits of Bananas

 If you have kidney problems, too much potassium isn’t good for you.
 Check with your doctor to see how much you should have.

-Digestive health.
 Despite their sugar content, bananas have a low glycemic index (GI) value of 51.
 (Glycemic index is a measure of how fast a food causes your blood sugar to rise.)
-Their fiber – which helps with digestion – is to thank for this.
+Their fiber – which helps with digestion – is the reason for this.
 Bananas contain a type of fiber called pectin, which can play a part in controlling how quickly you digest carbohydrates.

 Bananas may be good for your tummy, too.
 They have probiotics, which are the good bacteria found in your gut, and prebiotics, carbs that feed these good bacteria.